Hello and Welcome to Year 4

 During this unit the children will be learning:

-- To describe the simple functions of the basic parts of the digestive system in humans
+- to describe the simple functions of the basic parts of the digestive system in humans

-- To identify the different types of teeth in humans and their simple functions
+- to identify the different types of teeth in humans and their simple functions

-- To construct and interpret a variety of food chains, identifying producers, predators and prey.
+- to construct and interpret a variety of food chains, identifying producers, predators and prey

-During Marvellous Mayan's we are intending to:
+During 'Hail!
+Caesar' we are intending to:

 Every child has a statutory entitlement to Religious Education and our class are very fortunate to have our School Religious Education Leader as their Class Teacher.